sfajfer/Master-of-Gu/chapters/11-Combat.md

 #### Called Shot Injuries
 When you make a called shot and successfully hit a specific body part, if damage is dealt to the creature's hit point they take a corresponding injury.

-- Arm: Broken Limb; Unusable
+- Arm: Crippled Limb; Unusable
 - Torso: Internal Bleeding; *Bleeding 1*.
-- Leg: Broken Leg; -4 movement.
-If both legs are broken, your movement is reduced to 0.
+- Leg: Crippled; -4 movement.
+If both legs are crippled, your movement is reduced to 0.
 - Head
 | d4 | Effect |
 | ----- | ----- |